OntoURL: A Benchmark for Evaluating Large Language Models on Symbolic Ontological Understanding, Reasoning and Learning: Evaluation

 \subsection{Experimental Results and Analysis}

 We present the performance of models in Table~\ref{tab:zero-shot-performance} under the zero-shot setting.
-Additional results for few-shot experiments are provided in Appendix\ref{app:more_results}.
 In the following analysis, we discuss the results from three perspectives: model performance, ontological capabilities, and performance on specific domains.
-To have a better view of the outputs, we also include case studies in Appendix~\ref{app:case_study}.